kirtanp8/NEWS-API-PROJECT2/README.md

 As we learnt through the course, it is best practice to start with a pseudocode.

-So we had a wireframe to show how we wanted the website to look like, and the pseudocode with all the functionalities we wanted to add.
+So we created a wireframe in order to have something to work off

 We used an API from where we could get the updated news.

-First part was to make the homepage work with a few news and centering then in each box.
+First part was to make sure displayed the right amount of news.

-When the homepage was working just fine, we started with the other pages that we set to have, those was 'Businnes', 'Sports' and 'Entertainment'.
+When the homepage was working just fine, we started working on the Sports, Business and Entertainment page.

 When the other pages were working perfectly, we decided to add a search bar.

 That was the next step, when the search bar was working our job was done.

-We only had 48 hours to complete the hackathon, so the website doesn't have many functionalities, but it works very well and satisfies the NVP.
+We only had 48 hours to complete the hackathon, so the website doesn't have a whole load of functionality, but it works very well and satisfies the MVP.

 # Framework used